learn-co-curriculum/hs-intro-web-design-teachers-guides-box-styles/README.md

 + CSS - understand how to use opacity and how to make it cross-browser friendly
 + CSS - understand and utilize border property for box styling, including border radius and box shadow
 + CSS - utilize text declarations
++ CSS - understand how to use scaling elements - px, em, % - and min and max

 ###Motivation
 Let's pimp out your site with box styles, audio and video tags, and sprites!